Ancient Mathematics: Triangles in Egypt

 Egypt

 ian builders found a way to reliably measure right angles by using whole numbers.
-And, knowingly or unknowingly, they made use of the Pythagorean triple
+And, knowingly or unknowingly, they made use of the Pythagorean triple: 3, 4, 5

 (Pre-) Pythagorean Theorem

-right triangle : A type of triangle that has one angle measuring exactly 90 degrees, also known as a right angle.
+right triangle : A triangle with one angle measuring 90 degrees, known as a right angle.

 are related to each other.
 Remember that a right triangle is one with a perfectly straight corner measuring 90°.

-right triangle : A type of triangle that has one angle measuring exactly 90 degrees, also known as a right angle.
+right triangle : A triangle with one angle measuring 90 degrees, known as a right angle.

-hypotenuse : The longest side of a right triangle, opposite the right angle, crucial in calculating distances and angles.
+hypotenuse : The longest side of a right triangle, opposite the right angle.

 Together, the group of lengths a, b, and c are called a Pythagorean triple

-right triangle : A type of triangle that has one angle measuring exactly 90 degrees, also known as a right angle.
+right triangle : A triangle with one angle measuring 90 degrees, known as a right angle.

 !
 By carrying this rope tool across fields and construction sights, the ancient Egyptians could make sure everything was neat and orderly.